TL;DR

 | Vitality | Famous for its rewards-based system, Vitality encourages healthy habits (activity, mindfulness) by offering discounts and perks like cinema tickets and coffee. |

-A knowledgeable PMI broker like WeCovr can navigate the market to find a policy with the most robust mental health and wellness benefits to suit your specific needs.
+A WeCovr specialist or one of our broker partners can navigate the market to find a policy with the most robust mental health and wellness benefits to suit your specific needs.

 While PMI looks after your immediate health, a truly resilient financial plan protects your income stream if you're unable to work.
 This is where two other types of cover come into play, which WeCovr can also advise on.

 Income Protection (IP): This is arguably the most important insurance a working person can own.
-If you are signed off work by a doctor due to illness or injury—including stress, burnout, or depression—an IP policy will pay you a regular, tax-free replacement income.
-This ensures your mortgage, bills, and lifestyle are protected while you focus on recovery.
+If you are signed off work by a doctor due to illness or injury—including stress, burnout, or depression—an IP policy may pay you a regular, potentially tax-efficient replacement income.
+This can help support your mortgage, bills, and lifestyle are protected while you focus on recovery.
 It directly counters the risk of "lost productivity" and "eroding financial security."

-Critical Illness Cover (CIC): This policy pays out a tax-free lump sum if you are diagnosed with a specific, serious illness listed on the policy (e.g., a heart attack, stroke, or some cancers).
+Critical Illness Cover (CIC): This policy may pay out a potentially tax-efficient lump sum if you are diagnosed with a specific, serious illness listed on the policy (e.g., a heart attack, stroke, or some cancers).
 This money can be used for anything—to adapt your home, pay for private treatment, or simply give you the financial freedom to step back from a high-pressure career.

 By bundling these policies, you create a comprehensive safety net.
 WeCovr can often secure discounts for clients who take out a life insurance or PMI policy alongside other forms of cover.